kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/user-guide/services/kawaii.md

 The following example extends our **Kawaii** gateway configuration to peer with 2 subnets:

 - the underlying Ceph one, used to directly access storage resources.
-- the one form **marvelous** project, allowing bi-directional connectivity throuh associated ingress/egress firewalling rules.
+- the one form **marvelous** project, allowing bi-directional connectivity through associated ingress/egress firewalling rules.

 <!-- prettier-ignore-start -->
 {{< tabpane >}}